Joonsoo/bibix/README.md

   * To build the `main` target, simply run `bibix main` in the project directory.
   * After long list of build progress log, the build result will be shown like this:
     * `main: com.giyeok.bibix.plugins.jvm::ClassPkg(cpinfo=com.giyeok.bibix.plugins.jvm::ClassesInfo(classDirs={dir(<projectroot>/bbxbuild/objects/4be6d79d1b7136609880c66cc25efc43cda017ca)}, resDirs={}, srcs={file(...)}), deps={...}, nativeLibDirs={}, ...)`
+    * This line shows the build result value of the target `main` is an instance of `ClassPkg` class and the instance has following fields.
     * This line can be very long as it contains all information about its dependencies, including transitive dependencies.
   * You can find the compiled class files under the directory shown after `classDirs` in the line.
 In my case, the compiled .class files are under `<projectroot/bbxbuild/objects/4be6d79d1b7136609880c66cc25efc43cda017ca` directory.
   * The symbolic link to the directory is also created at `bbxbuild/outputs/main`.

 ### 4. Make jar file

   * Bibix does not implicitly create other targets or actions.
-Therefore, you need to explicitly add the following lines to create jar files by adding the following lines to your build.bbx file.
+  * Therefore, if you want to make jar files, you need to explicitly define the rules for making jar files.
+The following snippet shows how to define such rules to generate jar file.

 ```
 from bibix.plugins import jar